void4/DiscordMUDBot/README.md

 Only wizards can create, change or destroy objects.

-DM your bot:

-Every object in the MUD has an id, which looks like this: `#96`
+Every object in the MUD, including players has an id, which looks like this: `#96`

-Find out the players id with
+DM your bot and find out the players id with

 `@who`